7edd/my-home/src/site/notes/Memory loss.md

 ⁃	degeneration - memory loss over time due to neurone slowly decaying ⁃	drug induced - can be temporary while under the influence of drugs, or permanent due to neural damage caused by drug use/misuse/abuse

-# Dementia
-- describes a collection of symptoms caused by disorders affecting the brain, it is not one specific disease, each of the above theories leas to dementia in some form.

 # Chronic traumatic encephalopathy (CTE)
 ⁃	progressive brain disease associated with repeated trauma to the brain, gets worse over time ⁃	causes the death of nerve cells in the brain, known as degeneration